tejasbg19/VSD-squadron-mini-internship/Task_1.md

 # use qemu-system-misc to install for both 32 & 64 bits
 ```
 ![tejas-bg-vsd-internship  Running  - Oracle VM VirtualBox 4_22_2024 1_55_42 AM](https://github.com/tejasbg19/VSD-squadron-mini-internship/assets/163899793/f788f96f-2ace-4c12-8f14-f455dd4741a9)

+The above image also shows how i have verified the installation of qemu.

 ### Final testing of RISC-V GNU Compiler Toolchain